Joey Molland

-Joseph Charles Molland (born 21 June 1947, Edge Hill, Liverpool) is an English songwriter and rock guitarist whose recording career spans five decades.
-He is best known as a member of Badfinger, the most successful of the acts he performed with.
-Molland is the last surviving member from the band's classic line-up.
-He lives in Minneapolis, Minnesota.
+Joseph Charles Molland II (21 June 1947 – 1 March 2025) was an English songwriter and rock guitarist whose recording career spanned five decades.
+He was best known as a member of Badfinger, the most successful of the acts he performed with.
+Molland was the last surviving member from the band's classic line-up.

 Career

-Originally a member of several rock groups around Liverpool, such as The Assassins and The Profiles, Molland began his recording career in 1965 when he joined The Masterminds.
-This group released a single on Immediate Records IM 005, consisting of a cover version of Bob Dylan's "She Belongs to Me" backed with a band original, "Taken My Love".
-After this the group disbanded and Molland joined the backing group of The Merseys.
-Although never recording with them, he did accompany them on tour.

-Molland's recording career began in earnest in 1967 when he joined Gary Walker (formerly of the Walker Brothers) for the group 'Gary Walker & The Rain'.
-The Rain released several singles, an EP, and an album on the Polydor and Philips labels in the UK and Japan between 1967 and 1969.
-Titled #1, the album featured four Molland songs and was especially well received in Japan, but a lack of success in their UK homebase caused the band to disband by 1969.
+Molland's recording career began in earnest in 1967 when he joined Gary Walker (formerly of the Walker Brothers) for the group Gary Walker & The Rain.
+The band released several singles, an EP, and an album on the Polydor and Philips labels in the UK and Japan between 1967 and 1969.
+Titled #1, the album featured four Molland songs and was especially well received in Japan, but the band broke up in early 1969.

-In November 1969, Molland auditioned for The Iveys and was hired.
-The Iveys were a conspicuous recording group at the time of Apple Records (a label launched by the Beatles).
-The Iveys changed their name to "Badfinger", then dismissed original bassist Ron Griffiths, moving guitarist Tommy Evans to bass, and starting Molland as guitarist.
-The group continued an early string of successful singles and albums for the next couple of years.
-During Molland's association with Apple, he made guest appearances on two George Harrison albums, All Things Must Pass and The Concert For Bangla Desh, and the John Lennon album, Imagine.
+Molland joined Badfinger as guitarist in 1969.
+During Molland's association with Apple Records, he made guest appearances on two George Harrison albums, All Things Must Pass and The Concert for Bangladesh, and the 1971 John Lennon album, Imagine, including the single "Jealous Guy" released in 1985.

-Molland left Badfinger in late 1974 due to disagreements over management.
-In 1975, he joined with Jerry Shirley (formerly of Humble Pie) and formed a group called Natural Gas.
+Molland left Badfinger in late 1974 due to disagreements over management, months before band member Pete Ham died by suicide in April 1975.
+Molland then joined with Jerry Shirley (formerly of Humble Pie) and formed a group called Natural Gas.
 The band released their self-titled album on Private Stock Records in 1976, and enjoyed a successful tour with Peter Frampton the following year.
 According to Molland, a general lack of organisation led to the band's demise late in 1977.